Onyi-Liveth/Onyi-Liveth/README.md

 - 👋 Hi, I’m Onyinye
-- 👀 I’m a Python developer
+- 👀 I’m a Backend developer
 - 📫 How to reach me onyiorajiaku1@gmail.com

 <!---